MicrosoftWord12/Python-Tutorial/README.md

 (I will be using Python version 3.8.4)

-<h4>In the following files I will teach you python from scratch</h4>
+<h6>In the following files I will teach you python from scratch</h6>

-<h1>I am somewhat new to using a readme.md file so I might be clumsy also if anything is wrong just tell me and I will cha//nge it</h1>
+<h4>I am somewhat new to using a readme.md file so I might be clumsy also if anything is wrong just tell me and I will change it</h4>